Endal: Endal

 He became the service dog for disabled ex-Royal Navy Chief Petty Officer Allen Parton in the late 1990s.

 Endal's fame led to his taking on the role of an animal ambassador for service dog-related training and charities.

 On 13 March 2009, age thirteen and days after his last Crufts appearance, Endal had to be put down as his age had finally caught up to him.
-He had had a stroke, and his arthritis had become severe over time.
+He had a stroke, and his arthritis had become severe over time.
 Endal is buried at Ilford PDSA Animal Cemetery, which is also the resting place for twelve previous dogs awarded the PDSA Dickin Medal, predecessor to the gold medal.
 A yellow Labrador puppy named EJ (Endal Junior) was in training at the time, whom Endal mentored during his final 9 months.

 Allen Parton

 Endal's owner was Allen Parton.
 Parton sustained serious head injuries whilst serving with the Royal Navy in the Gulf in 1991, including 50% memory loss and inability to reliably make new memories for more than around 2 days (for example, not recognising his neighbour of 7 years), physical disability (he was a wheelchair user), speech and word difficulties, inability to perceive materials that are out of his sight, and inability to safely judge speed and distance of traffic.
 For a considerable time after partnering with Endal, he was unable to speak and was limited to basic sign language.
 In 2008, commenting on a portrait of Endal, Parton said that one of his greatest fears was that, in 10 years, he would be unable to remember what Endal looked like.
 In February 2010, Parton registered a new charity, named Hounds for Heroes, in memory of Endal and to help men and women who have been injured in the UK Armed Forces and Emergency Services.